RobinNixon/VectorLM/readme.md

 - Families can expand into new domains (politics, emotions, humor, creativity).
 - Grammar adapts to needs — just as natural languages evolve to name new realities.

-It is not a static spec, but a **living symbolic language**.

----

-## 🔮 Future Paths (Beyond Grammar)

-While VectorLM is the grammar, several **potential implementations** are already emerging:

-- **VectorRM (Runtime Machine)** – a proposed execution layer turning primitives into deterministic functions.
-- **Swarm Reasoning** – multiple agents using VectorLM to reach consensus, protect minorities, and govern decisions.
-- **Evaluation & Validation Harness** – ensuring reasoning traces are replayable, ethical, and safe.
-- **Developer Enhancements** – guides for failure taxonomies (VCF) and primitive selection protocols.

-These are *possible futures*.
-VectorLM itself remains **the root language**.

 ---

 ## 🧩 Example Primitives